Cray-HPE/docs-csm/operations/node_management/Change_Settings_for_HMS_Collector_Polling_of_Air_Cooled_Nodes.md

 - Only enable telemetry polling when needed, such as when running jobs.

     ```bash
-    ncn# kubectl edit deployment -n services cray-hms-hmcollector
+    ncn-mw# kubectl edit deployment -n services cray-hms-hmcollector
     ```

     Change the value for the `POLLING_ENABLED` environment variable to `true` in the `spec:` section.
 Save and quit the editor for the changes to take effect.
 The `cray-hms-hmcollector` pod will automatically restart.

-- If BMCs are encountering issues at a high rate, increase the polling interval.
+- If BMCs are encountering issues at a high rate, then increase the polling interval.
 Do not set the polling interval to less than the default of 10 seconds.

     ```bash
-    ncn# kubectl edit deployment -n services cray-hms-hmcollector
+    ncn-mw# kubectl edit deployment -n services cray-hms-hmcollector
     ```

     Change the value for the `POLLING_INTERVAL` environment variable to the selected rate in seconds.
 This value is located in the `spec:` section.
 Save and quit the editor